Lewis Hamilton spotted in LA with new Ferrari LaFerrari Aperta

 It turns out Mercedes-AMG Formula 1 driver Lewis Hamilton is one of the 210 people in possession of a Ferrari LaFerrari Aperta.

-He was spotted driving around Los Angeles in the white car and one of the stops he made was at the popular Nobu restaurant in Malibu where this video was taken.
+He was spotted last week driving around Los Angeles in the white car and one of the stops he made was at the popular Nobu restaurant in Malibu, where this video was taken.

-While Hamilton drove up to the restaurant in the LaFerrari Aperta, he didn't drive the car home.
+While Hamilton drove to the restaurant in the LaFerrari Aperta, he didn't drive the car home.
 Instead it was put onto the back of a truck, though the exact reason isn't clear.

 Hamilton is a regular in L.A. and has previously been spotted driving a red LaFerrari coupe he also owns.
 The last time was in 2016 when he met up with fellow Ferrari fan Justin Bieber.